-Staff are advised that when changing a small child, or toileting a child they must to so in pairs.
+Staff are advised that when changing a small child, or toileting a child they must try to so in pairs.
+This may not always be possible; therefore the child must be changed with other staff in the area knowing.
+The toilets are open and visible to all staff.
 The school is very open; therefore there are not many opportunities for children to be alone with staff.
 Staff must avoid situations where allegations could be made against them.
 For example, when transporting children in cars, two members of staff must be in the car.